BAMresearch/aRTist-handbook/docs/_sources/tutorial_xray_source.rst.txt

 The spot profile image has a size of 301×301 pixels: this is the :guilabel:`resolution` we requested.
 It is an odd number such that the central pixel contains the intensity maximum.

-.. note:: Press the |icon-run| :guilabel:`Run` button to calculate another projection image.
+.. note:: Press the |32x32_compute-radiography| :guilabel:`Run` button to calculate another projection image.

 The *Image Viewer* now shows how the 20 single point sources are distributed on the intensity profile (higher intensities are more likely) and how their individual intensity is weighted (:numref:`spot20intensityProfile`).